lorenzoajt/Control-of-a-3D-Quadrotor/README.md

 Now that we have all the working parts of a controller, you will put it all together and test it's performance once again on a trajectory.
 For this simulation, you will use Scenario 5.
 This scenario has two quadcopters:

 - the orange one is following traj/FigureEight.txt
-- the other one is following traj/FigureEightFF.txt - for now this is the same trajectory.
-For those interested in seeing how you might be able to improve the performance of your drone by adjusting how the trajectory is defined, check out Extra Challenge 1 below!
-How well is your drone able to follow the trajectory?
-It is able to hold to the path fairly well?
+- the other one is following traj/FigureEightFF.txt

 <p align="center">
 <img src="animations/scen5-1.gif" width="500"/>